AdotBdot/SpicetifyManager/README.md

  - Latest version of spicetify-cli.
  - NET 6.0.x Desktop Runtime.
 Can be downloaded <a href="https://dotnet.microsoft.com/en-us/download/dotnet/6.0">here</a>.
  - Windows 11 or Windows 10 (18362) or newer.

+## Installation
+ - Simply extract the archive to the desired directory.
+#### For a custom Spicetify installation(other than the recommended one)
+ - Edit directories in config.ini to match your spicetify installation directories.

 ## References
  - ini-parser: <a href="https://github.com/rickyah/ini-parser">https://github.com/rickyah/ini-parser</a>